LSStudios231/Get-Into-It----Mobile-game/README.md

-Get Into It! — Mobile game
+# Get Into It! — Mobile Game

-I made this application when I was 17 years old and successfully published it on Google Play Store.
+**Get Into It!** is a 3D mobile game that I developed at the age of 17 and successfully published on the Google Play Store.

-Gameplay Overview
+## Gameplay Overview
-The player is in control of a cube.
-The cube can move left and right or jump, after which it makes a jumping sound.
-The goal of the game is that the player jumps through holes in the walls.
-If he o
+The player controls a cube that can move left and right and jump.
+The objective is to jump through openings in moving walls — touching the walls results in instant death.
+The game provides audio feedback on jumps and allows the player to purchase cosmetic skins.

-The game includes two modes:
+### Game Modes

-Level Mode: 50 handcrafted levels that must be completed to reach the end.
+- **Level Mode** — 30 handcrafted levels with progressive difficulty.
+Completing levels rewards the player with points that can be spent on skins (different cube shades).

-Infinite Mode: A continuous mode where the player survives for as long as possible.
+## Development & Assets
-During gameplay, players can collect gems, which can then be used to unlock additional character skins.
+- Built with **Unity**

-If the player hits the beginning of a platform, the run ends.
+- 3D models, UI, and animations created in **Blender**

-Development & Assets
+- Progress saved using **PlayerPrefs**
-All 3D models, UI elements, and animations were created in Blender Progress is stored using PlayerPrefs
+- Published on the **Google Play Store**
-Published on Google Play Store
+- Integrated **Google Play Ads** for monetization

-Built in Unity
+## Tech Stack
-Tech
+- **Engine:** Unity
-Game engine Unity
+- **Language:** C#
-3D Modelling Software Blender
+- **3D Modeling:** Blender
-Unity Extension PlayerPrefs
+- **Editor:** Visual Studio Code
-Programming language C#
+- **Data Storage:** PlayerPrefs
-Code editor Visual Studio Code
+- **Platform:** Android (Google Play)
-Google Play Advertisements Plugin
+- **Plugins:** Google Mobile Ads SDK

-What I learned
+## What I Learned
-A lot about programming
+- Full Unity production pipeline from prototype to release
-Importing of 3D assets from Blender
+- Importing 3D assets and handling materials
-Saving player data and using it beetwen scenes
+- Scene transitions and maintaining state between scenes
-Game design
+- Player progression & data persistence
-Learned how to use the Unity game engine
+- Game design (level pacing, difficulty curves)
-Game monetization with advertisements
+- Mobile monetization through advertisements
-Publishing on Google Play Store using Google Play Console using professional screenshots, game descriptions and writing contracts
+- Publishing through Google Play Console (store listing, screenshots, descriptions, contracts)

-Notes
+## Notes
-Crazy Jumper was my first completed and shipped game project.
+This was one of my early mobile projects and helped me understand both technical and production aspects of game development beyond simple prototypes.